Pierre48/RockYourDb/PITCHME.md

 ~~~~
 +++
 ---
-# Create a basic publisher
+# Create a basic publisher / consumer
 +++
 ## Create a console application
 ~~~~